opendaylight/docs/docs/user-guide/openflow-plugin-project-user-guide.rst

 At this point you should have two interfaces one which gives you NATed access to the internet and another that gives you access between your mac and the VMs.
-At least for me, the NATed interface gets a 10.0.2.x address and the the host-only interface gets a 192.168.56.x address.
+At least for me, the NATed interface gets a 10.0.2.x address and the host-only interface gets a 192.168.56.x address.

 Your simplest choice: Use Vagrant
 '''''''''''''''''''''''''''''''''